Enigmatic-Smile/rn-sdk/README.md

   companyName: 'My RN Company', // the company name displayed in the checkbox text
   deleteInstructions: 'Your custom delete instructions!',
   privacyUrl: 'https://fidel.uk',
-  termsConditionsURL: 'https://fidel.uk/privacy', //mandatory when you set the default country to USA/Canada or when the user can select USA/Canada
+  termsConditionsURL: 'https://fidel.uk/privacy', // mandatory when you set the default country to USA/Canada or when the user can select USA/Canada
-  programName: 'My program name',//optional, is used when you set the default country to USA/Canada or when the user can select USA/Canada
+  programName: 'My program name', // optional, is used when you set the default country to USA/Canada or when the user can select USA/Canada
 });
 ```